Cabuya Costa Rica – A Unique Island Cemetery Guide

 Disclaimer: This article may contain affiliate links.
-This means that if you click on a product or service link and make a purchase, Costa Rica Vibes may earn a commission.
-This commission comes at no additional cost to you and helps us to keep running this website.
+Clicking on them may earn Costa Rica Vibes a commission, at no extra cost to you.
 Thank you for your support!

-History of Cabuya Cemetery
+History of the Cemetery

 Several years ago there were bids from developers to buy the island, but the locals refused because of the deep history attached to this haunting island.